Radøy: Mayors

+Population

 Geography

 The municipality encompassed all of the island of Radøy, except the far southern tip (which belonged to Lindås municipality).
 The smaller surrounding islands of Toska, Bognøy, Fesøy, and others were also part of Radøy municipality.
 The Radfjorden separated Radøy municipality from the municipality of Meland to the south.
 The Radsundet strait separated the municipality of Radøy from the municipality of Lindås to the east.
 The island of Fosnøyna (in Austrheim) were located to the north.
 The islands of Øygarden sat across the Hjeltefjorden to the west.